mapping-commons/sssom/sssom_schema/project/docs/Mapping.md

  * [mapping_justification](mapping_justification.md)  <sub>1..1</sub>
      * Description: A mapping justification is an action (or the written representation of that action) of showing a mapping to be right or reasonable.
      * Range: [EntityReference](types/EntityReference.md)
-     * Example: OMAPV:Lexical None
+     * Example: semapv:LexicalMatching None
-     * Example: OMAPV:HumanCurated None
+     * Example: semapv:ManualMappingCuration None
  * [author_id](author_id.md)  <sub>0..\*</sub>
      * Description: Identifies the persons or groups responsible for asserting the mappings.
 Recommended to be a (pipe-separated) list of ORCIDs or otherwise identifying URLs, but any identifying string (such as name and affiliation) is permissible.
      * Range: [EntityReference](types/EntityReference.md)